Absence of measurement-induced entanglement transition due to feedback-induced skin effect: Stochastic Schr o dinger equation

 The joint dynamics of Hamiltonian evolution and measurement can be equivalently described by the stochastic process, as shown in Fig.~\ref{apx:circuits-fig}, where for each time step $\Delta t$, the system first undergoes a coherent evolution $|\psi\rangle \rightarrow e^{-iH\Delta t}|\psi\rangle$, then the application of measurement produces a random process:

 Different records of the measurement result correspond to different trajectories, and the Lindblad equation is equivalent to the trajectory averaged of such stochastic processes.
-In the continuum limit, the stochastic differential equation can be formulated by introducing a Poisson random variable $dW_n$ satisfying the orthogonal condition
+In the continuum limit, the stochastic differential equation can be formulated by introducing a Poisson random variable $dW_n$ taking the discrete values of $0$ or $1$.
+The $dW_n = 1$ case corresponds to registering a quantum jump, otherwise, $dW_n = 0$.
+The expectation value for random $dW_n$ is proportional to $dt$: